 Electric water heaters operate at up to 96% efficiency, with heat pump water heaters exceeding 200% efficiency.
 That means they waste almost no energy—or money.
 Compare that to to fossil fuel models that are 90% efficient at best .

-There are four kinds of electric water heaters:
+There are several electric water heater options available:

 - Grid-enabled water heaters

 Tips for reducing your water heating costs